jasoneveleth/voronoi/README.md

         ^ can be your prefered python version over 3.x.x
 ```

-Then run this everytime you want to run Voronoi.py
+Then run this everytime you enter the repo (want to use python), it will use correct python and correct packages until the deactivate command:

 ```bash
 $ source <environment_name>/bin/activate